Do you have “locked in” home heating oil contracts?

 The United States sources of heating oil are domestic refineries and imports from foreign countries.
 Refineries produce heating oil as a part of the “distillate fuel oil” product family, which includes both diesel fuel and heating oil.
 Distillate products are shipped throughout the United States by pipelines, barges, tankers, trucks and rail cars.
 Most imports of distillate come from Canada, the Virgin Islands and Venezuela.
 Heating oil is traded on the commodities market just like other home heating fuels.
 This means heating oil cost is subject to fluctuations, just like the stock market.
 The price of crude oil has the biggest impact on the price of wholesale heating oil.
 Due to the variations in crude oil prices, dealers are generally price takers on any given day.
 Heating oil like any energy product responds to supply and demand fundamentals, such as cold or warm weather.
 Additionally, heating oil prices in this country may be affected by a supply disruption in oil producing country, or even cold weather in Europe.
 On a daily basis, heating oil prices can vary widely.

 We all know to call for service when our heat goes off or we have no hot water but all too often we hear customers say “this has been going on for a few weeks, should I have called then?”
 The answer is, YES!
-An issue that could have been nipped in the bud earlier can be a real problem later.
-First and foremost, Parkside Fuel is a full service oil company and we sincerely hope you will call us whenever you have any heating questions or problems.
+A heating or cooling issue that could have been nipped in the bud earlier can be a real problem later.
+First and foremost, Parkside Fuel is a full service oil and HVAC company and we sincerely hope you will call us whenever you have any heating questions or problems.
 We pride ourselves on our excellent reputation for customer service and all of our customer service representatives will listen carefully to your questions and advise you what the next course of action should be.
 Customer satisfaction is our common goal.
 Please feel free to call for service anytime you see or smell oil, have a water leak, see or smell soot or smoke, have to hit the reset button more than one time during any given week, hear an unusual noise or to schedule your annual preventative maintenance.
 Remember, an ounce of prevention truly is worth a pound of cure.

 Boiler maintenance can be and is done 12 months of the year and there is no “better” time to have it done.
 We would like to see most of the maintenance scheduled in the Spring or Summer months, to accommodate busy schedules.
 Naturally, during the heating season, emergency service takes precedence and it is difficult to predict what any one day may bring.
 Please call our Service Department to schedule your boiler maintenance!